WTQ1234/Personal_Game_Project_3_FlyingAxe/README.md

 # Personal_Game_Project_3_FlyingAxe
+A personal game project in Unity, and I used dotween and odin.

+Not for commercial use, the picture and music is from internet.

+Because of the copyright, I remove the odin inspector plugin, you can get it from https://assetstore.unity.com/packages/tools/utilities/odin-inspector-and-serializer-89041
+Because of the copyright, I remove the overlay-filters-2d plugin, you can get it from https://assetstore.unity.com/packages/vfx/shaders/fullscreen-camera-effects/overlay-filters-2d-layered-post-processing-shaders-195806
+Because of the copyright, I remove the behavior-designer plugin, you can get it from https://assetstore.unity.com/packages/tools/visual-scripting/behavior-designer-behavior-trees-for-everyone-15277

+downland the 3 package above, and drag into the project, then it will work.

-A personal game project in Unity.
-Not for commercial use, made it 1 years ago.
+I made it about 1 years ago.

+View it in the video: https://youtu.be/z5AX1iuLOAg

+Hope you like it.